Death spiral (insurance)

-Health insurance

-The process
+Procedure

 When one purchases an individual health insurance policy, one is assigned to a risk pool "group" specifically for subscribers to that policy.
 That group is not everyone who holds a similar policy issued by the company but only a very small portion of subscribers who hold similar policies.
 A group is typically open for only a set enrollment period, after which it is closed to any new subscribers.
 The group size never increases after it is closed, but decreases.

 Over time, many policyholders in the group acquire health conditions.
 Hence, the claims costs for the entire group increase and so does the average health cost for the individuals in the group.
 The insurer then raises the rates to cover the higher costs.
-Subscribers with better health realize that they can reapply for and obtain other similar health insurance at low rates for new subscriber that are similar to the original rates of the current policy.
+Subscribers with better health realize that they can reapply for and obtain other similar health insurance at low rates for new subscribers that are similar to the original rates of the current policy.
 Often, the insurer will promote the "new" similar health plans.
 When one applies for the "new" policy, one's health will be re-evaluated, and one will have to requalify and be re-underwritten.
 However, if one has acquired certain health conditions over the term of the current policy, one will most likely will be disqualified for the "new" policy, or offered the lower rate at the cost of excluding coverage for the recently acquired health condition that needs treatment.

 The people who remain healthy are thus incentivized to flee the group.
 As the others cannot flee (because they cannot qualify for cheaper health insurance) and the group is closed to new, healthy subscribers, the average cost for the individual group member increases, and premiums are increased to reflect this cost.
 This incentivizes some of the remaining policyholders to change to more expensive policies which are still cheaper than the newly increased premiums, exacerbating the problem.
 The cycle continues until none of the remaining sick can justify or even afford paying the premiums.
 The individual health insurance policy group then goes out of existence.
 Since the original size of the group was small in relation to the total subscriber base, the event is inconsequential to the insurer.